drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 <br>

-> **Note:** For the **16-bit high-linearity version** designed for quantitative science along with an implenentation of the present all-in-one design with hardware locked timing using the FlexPWM , please see our latest repository: [TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC](https://github.com/drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC).
+> **Note:** For the **high-linearity version** designed for quantitative science along with an implementation of the present all-in-one design with hardware locked timing (using the FlexPWM), please see the updated design in our latest repository: [TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC](https://github.com/drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC).

 <br>